|

 coaching program 'Manager / Leader as Coach' provides all managers and leaders with the skills and

-understanding of how both the informal and formal models of
+understanding of how both the informal and

 coaching can work for them and their people.
 This invaluable